 Beverly and Peggy have become so popular, they started their own YouTube channel!

 In the Summer of 2009 we moved into our new building.
-It is roughly twice the size as the old building, at approximately 4,000 square feet.
-There are now 5 exam rooms, kitty condos in a quiet and comfortable boarding area, and a real parking lot (we also have parking across the street)!
-In addition the treatment and surgery areas have been drastically expanded.
+It is roughly twice the size of the old building, at approximately 4,000 square feet.
+There are now 5 exam rooms, kitty condos in a quiet and comfortable boarding area, and a real parking lot out front (with another parking lot across the street)!
+In addition, the treatment and surgery areas have been drastically expanded.